DFE-Digital/get-into-teaching-app/app/views/content/returning-to-teaching.md

 * accessing courses to enhance your subject knowledge or teaching practice, such as national professional qualifications (NPQs)
 * finding teaching vacancies

-Chat through email, text or phone, as little or as much as you'd like.
+Chat to your adviser through email, text or phone, as little or as often as you need.

 Return to teaching advisers also run [events to support returners](/events).